 Other than styling, these fire pits are similar, and similarly well liked.
-The Landmann 28335 Big Sky Stars & Moons Fire Pit has accumulated more than 250 reviews at Amazon.com and an overall rating of 4.5 stars, while the Landmann 28337 Big Sky Fire Pit, Wildlife fire pit has a 4.6-star rating following more than 175 reviews.
-At Walmart.com, the Stars & Moons Fire Pit enjoys 4.7-star rating following more than 150 reviews and ratings, with 98 percent saying that they would recommend it to a friend.
+The Landmann 28335 Big Sky Stars & Moons Fire Pit has accumulated more than 300 reviews at Amazon.com and an overall rating of 4.6 stars, while the Landmann 28337 Big Sky Fire Pit, Wildlife fire pit has a 4.7-star rating following more than 330 reviews.
+At Walmart.com, the Stars & Moons Fire Pit enjoys 4.7-star rating following more than 175 reviews and ratings, with 97 percent saying that they would recommend it to a friend.

 Owners say this fire pit looks great and is lots of fun to use.
 They also like its large capacity, which makes building a decent, long-lasting fire easier.
-You also get a nice assortment of accessories, including agrill rack, spark guard and poker.
+You also get a nice assortment of accessories, including a grill rack, spark guard and poker.
 The most common complaint about this otherwise sturdy fire pit is that its clay-colored finish wears off quickly, leaving the pit vulnerable to rust.
 A cover is not included, but there is the option to purchase the Landemann Big Sky Firepit Cover (Est. $25) to keep the fire pit protected between uses.

-Among gas-fueled fire pits, the Blue Rhino GAD860SP (Est. $540) looks to be a good choice.
+Among gas-fueled fire pits, the UniFlame Endless Summer GAD860SP (Est. $400) looks to be a good choice.
 The fire pit's fire bowl is surrounded by an attractive multi-shade slate-tile mantle, while the rustic open latticework housing does a great job of hiding the propane tank.
 It's supplied with lava rocks and realistic-looking cement logs for a traditional wood-burning-fire look rather than the more modern look of fire glass that's found with many competing models.
-Many owners report that the GAD860SP puts out a good amount of heat and it's rated at 41,000 Btu.
+Many owners report that the GAD860SP puts out a good amount of heat and it's rated at 40,000 Btu.

-Users say the GAD860SP, which is sold under both the Blue Rhino and Uniflame brands, is as convenient to use as it is beautiful to look at.
+Users say the GAD860SP, which is sold under both the UniFlame and Blue Rhino brands, is as convenient to use as it is beautiful to look at.
 It features a battery-operated electronic ignitor for safe, reliable starts and a slide-out tray to make changing the propane tank easier.

 Feedback is generally strong.
-At Amazon.com, it draws a 4.3-star rating following more than 200 reviews.
-Satisfaction at Walmart.com, where this fire pit is sold as the UniFlame GAD860SP, is higher still -- 4.6 stars after more than 500 reviews and ratings, with 96 percent saying that they would recommend the fire pit to a friend.
+At Amazon.com, it draws a 4.3-star rating following nearly 300 reviews.
+Satisfaction at Walmart.com is higher still -- 4.6 stars after more than 535 reviews and ratings, with 96 percent saying that they would recommend the fire pit to a friend.
 The UniFlame GAD860SP draws solid feedback as well at HomeDepot.com -- 4.4 stars after more than 110 reviews.
 Of course, not every user is happy.
-Some users find the GAD860SP incredibly difficult to assemble.
+Some find the GAD860SP incredibly difficult to assemble.
 We also saw a smattering of complaints that it produces too much smoke and soot, just as if it were burning real wood.

 While most propane fire pits are anything but portable, the Heininger 5995 Portable Propane Outdoor Fire Pit (Est. $120) is quite the opposite.
 At a weight of just 22 pounds (not including the required propane tank), it's marketed specifically as a portable solution for tailgating, picnics, camping and more.
 Though it's not very large -- just 19-inches across -- it's rated to put out 58,000 Btu of heat.
-Though it resembles a wood-burning fire pit like the ones above, it can't double as a grill for cooking.
+It resembles a wood-burning fire pit like the ones above, but it can't double as a grill for cooking.
 The Heininger 5995 comes complete with a hose and regulator, as well as decorative rocks.
 The propane tank is not included.
-A protective cover with carry handle and a carry bag are available as options (Est. $40).
+A protective cover with carry handle and a carry bag are available as options (Est. $40 each).

-User feedback is almost uniformly positive.
-At Amazon.com it gets a 4.8 star rating following around 570 reviews.
-Around 95 percent grant it four stars or better, with the majority giving it a perfect score, and less than 10 owners rate it less than 4 stars.
-At HomeDepot.com, user satisfaction is similar -- 4.7 stars out of 5 following more than 40 reviews, with 100 percent saying that they would recommend this portable propane fire pit to a friend.
+User feedback is almost uniformly positive for the Heininger 5995.
+At Amazon.com it gets a 4.7 star rating following around 570 reviews.
+Around 95 percent grant it four stars or better, with the majority giving it a perfect score.
+At HomeDepot.com, user satisfaction is similar -- 4.7 stars out of 5 following around 65 reviews, with 100 percent saying that they would recommend this portable propane fire pit to a friend.